hashicorp/terraform-provider-aws/.github/CONTRIBUTING.md

  - [ ] __`Computed`__: The `Computed` attribute is generally used in isolation for
    any IDs or anything not defined in the config and returned by the API.
  - [ ] __`Computed` with `Optional`__: The `Computed` attribute is generally used
    in conjunction with `Optional` when the API automatically sets unpredictable default value or when the value is generally not static and depends on other attributes.
- - [ ] __Spelling__: When referencing reosources in the AWS API, use spelling which matches that of official AWS documentation.
+ - [ ] __Spelling__: When referencing resources in the AWS API, use spelling which matches that of official AWS documentation.
 In all other cases, use American spelling for variables, functions, and constants.
  - [ ] __Removed Resources__:  If a resource is removed from AWS outside of
    Terraform (e.g. via different tool, API or web UI), make sure to catch this case.
    Print a `[WARN]` log message, and use `d.SetId("")` to remove the resource from state inside `Read()`.

 ### Writing Acceptance Tests